ENGR 660 Fundamentals of Biofuels

 Return to the Graduate Certificate in Renewable Energy program description.

 An interdisciplinary approach to the exploration of the fundamentals and application of biofuels in today's energy and environmental challenges.
-This course will not apply towards graduate programs in engineering.

 About the Course

 We are currently facing both energy and environmental challenges.
 In this course, we will explore how biofuels offer potential solutions to these issues.
 Biofuels is an interdisciplinary topic, so we will investigate the science and engineering, economics, societal impacts and the political aspects of biofuels including both ethanol and biodiesel.

 The course will provide a broad understanding of the impacts and implications of biofuels use through an investigation of: